SAMPLE ITINERARY – 7 NIGHTS / 8 DAYS

-Often overlooked by the usual tourist trail, discovering Langhe & Monferrato are a sublime journey through the senses.
+Often overlooked by the usual tourist trail, discovering Langhe & Monferrato is a sublime journey through the senses.
 Gentle, rolling hills dotted with small medieval towns and castles evoke a glorious idyll.
-Recognized as a UNESCO World Heritage site for its cultural landscape and centuries-old vineyards, Langhe is home to Barolo, the ‘King of Wines’ and especially in autumn, the aromatic delicacy, white truffles.
+Recognized as a UNESCO World Heritage site for its cultural landscape and centuries-old vineyards, Langhe is home to Barolo, the ‘King of Wines’, and especially in autumn, the aromatic delicacy and white truffles.
 Langhe & Monferrato are truly a balm for the soul.

 Private transfer to Alba for the White Truffle International Fair

 After breakfast, we will visit the White Truffle International Fair in Alba.